How do I export my Code Signing Certificate from Safari Browser?

 1. Open Keychain Access:

-Digital certificates are installed in the Keychain Utility, so you have to get there first.
-To open the keychain utility, go to the Finder window, choose favorites followed by Applications and Utilities.
+Digital certificates are installed in the Keychain Utility, so you must get there first.
+To open the keychain utility, go to the Finder window and choose favorites, followed by Applications and Utilities.
 Double-click on the Keychain Access option.

 2. Go to Certificates:

 The keychain access window will show you various options.
 Choose the login option under the keychain option on the left.
 Then, choose Category on the left and click on Certificates.
-On the right, you will see the certificate if it was installed by you on the PC.
+You will see the certificate on the right if you installed it on the PC.
 If you see the certificate, select code signing certificate and intermediate certificate.

 3. Export Items: